scala/scala3/docs/docs/contributing/eclipse.md

    that it contains a `CLASSPATH` variable which reflects the current `CLASSPATH`.

-In order for compilation errors related to `ENUM` to be resolved, make sure that scala-reflect 2.11.5 is on the classpath.

 Running the compiler Main class from Eclipse
 --------------------------------------------
 1. Navigate to `dotty.tools.dotc.Main`